 In the View options, you also have the ability to enable the utilization heatmap.
 Each cell in the table has a progress bar-like background and color indicator, showing how much of that period is already utilized.

 You can also take advantage of multiple additional filtering options.
-By filtering out different activity types, user or project tags, and project statuses, you can understand your team's utilization even more granularly.
+By filtering out different activity types, users or project tags, and project statuses, you can understand your team's utilization even more granularly.
 For example, if your project requires specific competencies, filter out the relevant skill to see only the qualified and available team members.

 The Backlog (remaining unscheduled time of tasks with a deadline in the past) is displayed separately next to the user's name in red.
 The backlog number is clickable and takes you to the filtered task list with task deadlines earlier than the current week.

 When hovering on the utilized hours summary field, you'll be able to see more information about what's taking up your team's time.

 The time is grouped by projects for better clarity and the hovercard allows you to quickly navigate to the shown projects.